 Report issues in this thread.
 Please always provide complete debug log.
 See Log_file on the wiki for how to.
 If you do, it will be looked and I will try to help.

-If this happens you have an application running that continuously reads and/or deletes files in the media source.
+If this happens you most likely have an application running that continuously reads and/or deletes files in the media source.
 Remove the offending application or remove the folder from media sources in xbmc.
-Normally downloading applications and such should not cause this (file modifications are ignored) but certain ones dumps a lot of temporary files to the disk.
+Normally, downloading applications and such should not cause this as all file modifications and creation/deletion of non-media files are ignored.

 Issue in xbmc http://trac.xbmc.org/ticket/14212 Only known to affect Polling